“How much life insurance do I need?” is a question that’s at the forefront of most life insurance buyers minds.

 And the list goes on.

 Luckily, you can confidently estimate the coverage you need with an online life insurance calculator and skip scribbling on the back of your napkin.
-Discover whether five to 10 times your income in life insurance is enough, or too much, today and get the comfort of knowing you’ve helped financially protect your family with the right amount of coverage.
+Discover whether five to 10 times your annual income in life insurance is enough, or too much, today and get the comfort of knowing you’ve helped financially protect your family with the right amount of coverage.

 It’s not just easier life insurance, it’s an easier life.